wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 Conditions are imposed which are unfulfillable and then we are blamed for not fulfilling them.

 **M:**&ensp;You do not realise that your present waking state is one of ignorance.
-Your question about the proof of truth is born of ignorance of reälity.
+Your question about the proof of truth is born of ignorance of reality.
-You are contacting your sensory and mental states in consciousness at the point of ‘I am’, while reälity is not mediated, not contacted, not experienced.
+You are contacting your sensory and mental states in consciousness at the point of ‘I am’, while reality is not mediated, not contacted, not experiënced.
-You are taking duälity so much for granted that you do not even notice it, while to me variety and diversity do not creäte separation.
+You are taking duality so much for granted that you do not even notice it, while to me variety and diversity do not creäte separation.
-You imagine reälity to stand apart from names and forms, while to me names and forms are the ever changing expressions of reälity and are not apart from it.
+You imagine reality to stand apart from names and forms, while to me names and forms are the ever changing expressions of reality and are not apart from it.
 You ask for the proof of truth while to me all existence is the proof.
-You separate existence from beïng and beïng from reälity, while to me it is all one.
+You separate existence from beïng and beïng from reality, while to me it is all one.
 However much you are convinced of the truth of your waking state, you do not claim it to be permanent and changeless, as I do when I talk of mine.
 Yet I see no difference between us except that you are imagining things, while I do not.

 **Q:**&ensp;First you disqualify me from asking about truth, then you accuse me of imagination!
-What is imagination to you, reälity is to me.
+What is imagination to you, reality is to me.

 **M:**&ensp;Until you investigate.
 I am not accusing you of anything.
 I am only asking you to question wisely.
 Instead of searching for the proof of truth, which you do not know, go through the proofs you have of what you believe to know.
 You will find you know nothing for sure — you trust on hearsay.
-To know the truth, you must pass through your own experience.
+To know the truth, you must pass through your own experiënce.

 **Q:**&ensp;I am mortally afraid of *samadhi*s and other trances, whatever their cause.
 A drink, a smoke, a fever, a drug, breathing, singing, shaking, dancing, whirling, praying, sex, fasting, <span data-tippy-content="Incantation, hymn, an instrument of thought, ideal sounds visualised as letters and vocalised as syllables.
-A <em>mantra</em> is a group of words whose constant repetition produces specific results.">mantra</span>s or some vertiginous abstraction can dislodge me from my waking state and give me some experience, extraordinary because unfamiliar.
+A <em>mantra</em> is a group of words whose constant repetition produces specific results.">mantra</span>s or some vertiginous abstraction can dislodge me from my waking state and give me some experiënce, extraordinary because unfamiliar.
 But when the cause ceases, the effect dissolves and only a memory remains, haunting but fading.
 Let us give up all means and their results, for the results are bound by the means; let us put the question anew; can truth be found?